ComparisonScaling Software Development - ZeroBlockers vs Scrum@Scale: Which scaling framework is better for you?

 The key activities that teams perform while organising multiple teams.

-- Monitoring delivery progress versus monitoring business outcomes
+- Monitoring development progress versus monitoring business outcomes

 In Scrum@Scale scaling is achieved by breaking a large product into multiple Scrum of Scrums.
 The Chief Product Owner works together with the POs to define the scope of work for each Scrum of Scrums.
 Managers shift from making detailed decisions about how teams operate to enabling teams to be self-managing and self-organising.